Coronation Street legend reveals rivalry with ‘unprofessional’ co-star

 Phoenix was also an original cast member, appearing from 1960 to 1973 before returning for an eight-year stint in 1976 – but for two of those years, she didn’t see eye to eye with Roache.

-Roache said hostilities started over a scene in which Barlow told Tanner off for saying something unkind to his wife, Valerie Tatlock (Anne Reid).
+Roache said hostilities started over a scene in which Barlow told Tanner off for saying something unkind to his wife, Valerie Tatlock (played by Anne Reid).

-“She said she wanted to do something in the end, and the director said ‘Yes, Pat, anything you want’,” Roache said on a panel with several co-stars, including Jane Danson (Leanne Battersby), Jack P Shepherd (David Platt) and Jimmi Harkinsin (Dev Alahan).
+“She said she wanted to do something in the end, and the director said, ‘Yes, Pat, anything you want,’” Roache said on a panel with several co-stars, including Jane Danson (who plays Leanne Battersby), Jack P Shepherd (David Platt) and Jimmi Harkishin (Dev Alahan).

-“Pat asked me to pause and she’d throw an ashtray at me.
+“Pat asked me to pause and [suggested her character should] throw an ashtray at me.
 I said, ‘No, Pat, you know what you’ve done here, and as far as I’m concerned, it’s unprofessional.’
 We didn’t talk for two years.”

-They shared many scenes together but did not talk when cameras stopped rolling until she invited him to her birthday party out of the blue.
+They shared many scenes together, but did not talk when the cameras stopped rolling, until she invited him to her birthday party out of the blue.

 Coronation Street celebrates its 65th anniversary on 9 December, which also marks Roache’s 65th year on the soap.
 He has appeared on the series continuously without taking any breaks, making him the longest-serving actor in soap history.
 He said he wants to keep playing Barlow until he is 100.

-However, in 2024, Roache filed for bankruptcy after having a petition filed against him by HMRC.

-A spokesperson for Corrie told The Independent: “We’re really sorry to hear of Bill’s financial situation.
+A spokesperson for Coronation Street told The Independent: “We’re really sorry to hear of Bill’s financial situation.
 Bill has an ongoing contract with Coronation Street and remains a much-loved member of the cast.”

-The actor received an OBE from King Charles for services to drama and charity in 2022.

 “Coronation Street has given me so much in life and I absolutely love the programme and everyone who works on the show.”